If you are interested in becoming an Elon College Fellow, you should:

 The program seeks students who are passionate about the arts and sciences and who seek to have a deeper experience in their chosen majors by engaging in a two-year project with a faculty mentor.

-Fellows are selected by the Elon College Fellows Advisory Committee, composed of Pam Kiser, Interim Dean of Elon College; Nancy Harris, Associate Dean of Elon College and Director of the Elon College Fellows Program; Michael Fels, Assistant Professor of Art and Director of the Arts and Humanities Fellows; Todd Lee, Associate Professor of Mathematics and Director of the Mathematical and Natural Sciences Fellows; and Tom Mould, Assistant Professor of Sociology and Anthropology and Director of the Social Sciences Fellows.
+Fellows are selected by the Elon College Fellows Advisory Committee, composed of Pam Kiser, Interim Dean of Elon College; Nancy Harris, Associate Dean of Elon College and Director of the Elon College Fellows Program; Nina Namaste, Associate Professor of Spanish and Director of Arts and Humanities Fellows; Linda Niedzela, Associate Professor of Biology and Director of the Mathematical and Natural Sciences Fellows; and Jason Kirk, Associate Professor of Political Science and Director of the Social Sciences Fellows.

 The Elon College Fellows Program seeks to enroll 50 Fellows each year.